sardjv/www.sardjv.co.uk/jekyll/blog/francesca/_posts/2018-01-16-hsj-partnership-finalists.md

 A full list of shortlisted candidates can be found <a href="https://partnership.hsj.co.uk/2018-shortlist">here</a>.

-The winners will be announced on Thursday 8th March at the Royal College of Physicians.
+The winners will be announced on Thursday 8th March at Banking Hall in the City of London.
 We're looking forward to it already!